OpenSourceMeNow/WarCardGame/README.md

 # WarCardGame

-This is a fun a simple game to play when youre bored, Enjoy!
+This is a fun a simple game to play when you're bored, Enjoy!